"The most perfidious way of harming a cause consists of defending it deliberately with faulty arguments." —Friedrich Nietzsche, The Gay Science

 The creator of Legolas By Laura allegedly at one point claimed the fic was a Stealth Parody, but another time tried to excuse the horrificness by claiming she had learning difficulties.
 Another theory is that she was simply a lot younger than she claimed to be - she said she was fifteen, but the relentless run-on "and then" sentence structure suggest nine- or ten-year-old.
 It's unknown what its true status is.

-Borat, at least to all the unsuspecting people filmed cluelessly interacting with him.
-The film Borat itself is not an example of Stealth Parody though as by then the viewer has an idea of what's really going on.
+The character of Borat Sagdiyev, at least to all the unsuspecting people filmed cluelessly interacting with him.
+The film Borat itself is not an example, though, as by then the viewer has an idea of what's really going on.

 The film City Limits, which Kim Cattrall, at the '96 MST3K ConventioConExpoFestARama 2: Electric Bugaloo, insists was meant to be a parody.